CSCI-4830-002-2014/challenge-week-4/README.md

 ## How do you relate to this article personally?
 (3 points)

-I have been thinking bout getting this activity tracker, but I never realized it could be used for big data.
+I have been thinking about getting this activity tracker, but I never realized it could be used for big data.

 # API (II) (5 points x 4 + 8 points x 2 = 36 points)